Please Note: Once you press play it will take a few seconds for the episode to start playing.

 - Rebel without a Crew: Or How a 23-Year-Old Filmmaker With $7,000 Became a Hollywood Player

-- Six Secrets to get into Film Festivals for FREE!
+- Six Secrets to getting into Film Festivals for FREE!

 How We Made Love – Michael Polish Documentary

-Mark and Michael Polish are all about sharing information with indie filmmakers. about the no-budget filmmaking process—and how passion trumps budget every time They created 22-minute documentary on the making of the film called How We Made Love, featuring in-depth cast and crew interviews.
+Mark and Michael Polish are all about sharing information with indie filmmakers. about the no-budget filmmaking process—and how passion trumps budget every time they created a 22-minute documentary on the making of the film called How We Made Love, featuring in-depth cast and crew interviews.
 It’s an amazing mini film school for all the indie film hustlers out there.

 If you liked Michael Polish: How to Make Money Selling a No Budget Indie Film, then you’ll love: